 A Taste of Matarangi Office Photos' Credit: Fleaphotos" Felicity Jean Photography

-The Coromandel Seafood Fest MAYbe?
+The Coromandel Seafood

-September brings the Whitianga Scallop Festival which is considered by many to be the best seafood festival in New Zealand.
+September brings the Whitianga Oceans Festival which is considered by many to be the best seafood festival in New Zealand.
 As you enjoy great music, you can treat yourself to the most delicious seafood creations the area has to offer prepared by community groups, restaurants, and talented national chefs.
 You get to enjoy that thrilling festival ambience while taking in the scenic waterfront of Whitianga, plus seafood cooking demonstrations and live music.

 And what a beautiful place to enjoy your food